-All marked practical work should be submitted to Wendy Adams by 12 noon on Monday of fifth week of Trinity Term.
+Practicals play no part in final classification, provided that candidates achieve a pass mark.
+All marked practical work should be submitted to the Department of Computer Science, Parks Road by 12 noon on Friday of fifth week of Trinity Term.